jdtuck/fdasrvf_MATLAB/README.md

 2. Run setup.m to setup paths and compile MEX functions
   NOTE: Armadillo c++ library required for bayesian code.
 3. NOTE: After `buildtool`, you can use setup_paths.m to set paths as needed or just open the project file.
+4. There are also precompiled matlab packaged toolboxes for linux, windows, and mac under the github release.
-4. Simple example for alignmment in example.m
+5. Simple example for alignmment in example.m

 ------------------------------------------------------------------------------